-The department offers programs leading to the degrees of Master of Science (MSc) and Doctor of Philosophy (PhD) in Surgery.
+The department offers programs leading to the degrees of Master of Science (MSc), Master of Science with specialization in Surgical Education and Doctor of Philosophy (PhD).

 Master of Science (MSc)